Using MBTI To Shape User Persona's Personality

 Table of Personality traits by MBTI

 (!)
-Important: I created this table using information from different sources, and in some cases, make my own interpretations trying to link personality traits with preferences when interacting with systems, so if you want to be more rigorous, please use the MBTI profiles that you can find in the references (Keep learning).
+Important: I created this table using information from different sources, and in some cases, make my interpretations trying to link personality traits with preferences when interacting with systems, so if you want to be more rigorous, please use the MBTI profiles that you can find in the references (Keep learning).

+Q. Which statement describes you better?
 (Choose the sentence with what you feel more identified)